shoreason/python-beautifulsoup-tutorial/tutorial.md

 From the results you will notice there are multiple day forecasts and we probably want to grab them all.
 To grab several elements which match a certain condition we use 'find_all'.

 In this next step we'll grab all the forecasts.
-If you look at previous results you'll notice that all forcasts have this in common: 'class="tombstone-container"'
+If you look at previous results you'll notice that all forecasts have this in common: 'class="tombstone-container"'

-We'll use this then to grab all the forcasts (it's quite possible that there may be more than one atttibute that is unique).
+We'll use this then to grab all the forecasts (it's quite possible that there may be more than one attribute that is unique).

 ```python
 forecast_items = seven_day.find_all(class_="tombstone-container")